NuttySalmon/connecting_flights/README.md

 ```
 python run_webapp.py
 ```
-Go to `localhost:5000` on your browser to access the web interface. _Note:_ no data will be shown before data are added or imported using the console interface.
+and go to `localhost:5000` on your browser to access the web interface.

+_Note:_ no data will be shown in query before data are added or imported using the console interface.

 ## Importing CSV
 Sample data ***import_ready.csv*** can be found in the *resources* directory.
 It can be imported through the "Use CSV" option in the program's console interface by putting "./resources/import_ready.csv" as path to file when importing.